Jesus, Physiognomy, and First-Century Rome (Series Part 1)

 Continue Reading

-The Moses Model Must Go
+The Mosaic Model Must Go

 I want to share some personal beliefs I have held for several years, but before I do, I feel it’s important to offer some gentle disclaimers.
 I recognize that my perspective is limited, and I genuinely welcome any feedback or corrections from readers.
 While I may present some generalizations, I fully understand that there are exceptions and nuances to consider.
 My intention is not to offend anyone; my insights stem from years of observation and a sincere desire for change in light of the status quo.
 So, let’s begin this conversation.